-Employment lawyer Julia Fitzsimmons from Progressive HR look at the issues:
+Employment Law specialist Julia Fitzsimmons from Progressive HR look at the issues:

 The main focus for an employer is being clear about what is and what is not acceptable.
 Sleeping on the job - not acceptable.
 Sleeping at work - may well be sanctioned in the right space and at the right opportunity.

 If you wanted to establish a work nap etiquette, a clearly stated and communicated policy would be advisable.
 For example, the employer may not be expecting employees to change into pyjamas.
 Does the employer need to consider single sex sleeping rooms or is it a 30-minute nap at a desk or in a quiet common room that is envisaged?